marafathussain/ML_book_easy/chapters/chapter2.md

 **Why do missing values occur?**

-1. **Technical failures**: A sample didn't amplify in PCR, a microarray spot was defective, or a sequencing read failed quality control.
+1. **Technical failures**: A sample did not amplify in PCR, a microarray spot was defective, or a sequencing read failed quality control.

 2. **Below detection limit**: Gene expression too low to be reliably measured.
 In RNA-seq, genes with very low read counts are often filtered out.